ComradDoge/CK2PGGMod/README.md

 **Checksum in 3.3.3 - BEBS**

-Main focus is changes in defines.lua values (PGG locally sourced) and integration of the Community Patch (3.3.2.1) by LaTuer and other contributors
+Main focus is changes in defines.lua values (PGG locally sourced) and integration of the Community Patch (3.3.2.1) by LaTuer and other contributors.
+In the launcher it will be called .CK2 PGG Mod (at the top)

 **Community Patch forum link** https://forum.paradoxplaza.com/forum/threads/mod-community-patch.1274314/